Thalia-the-nerd/2026-bot-workin/Contribguide.md

 ## Need Help?

-If you have questions or need assistance, please reach out to the team or open an issue on GitHub.
+If you have questions or need assistance, please follow assist.md